Tiered Cloud Backup to S3 Standard, Wasabi, and Glacier Deep Archive with RcloneView

 Step 4: Verify integrity

---checksumbetween hot and warm after the first full sync. - For the archive, spot-check restores: issue a Glacier retrieval for a test prefix and confirm hashes locally.
+- For the archive, spot-check restores: perform a small Glacier retrieval and confirm files open correctly.

 - Keep a small canary file (e.g.,